 - The Student Organization Request for Events with Alcohol is required for all events sponsored by student organizations in which alcoholic beverages will be served.

 - The Student Organization Request for Events with Alcohol form must be submitted online no later than 21 days prior to the event in order to be approved.
 This form submission includes all contracts & certificates of liability for the event, including by not limited to transportation, third-party vendors, facilities, musicians/performers and security.

 - All policies from the Office of Student Engagement and University Code of Conduct must be followed at all times.
 No over night stay at event venues is permitted.

 - Promotions for the event shall not portray symbols of alcoholic beverage consumption (i.e. foaming cups, beer cans, etc.), alcoholic beverage brands (i.e. Coors, Natural Light, etc.), or abusive consumption (i.e. drinking contests/competitions), nor shall they emphasize frequency or quantity of alcoholic beverage consumption.
 Alcoholic beverages shall not be used as a requirement to participate.

-The primary purpose of any event should not be alcohol consumption.
-The OSA may impose other guidelines as necessary for the safety of all participants.
+- The primary purpose of any event should not be alcohol consumption.
+The university may impose other guidelines as necessary for the safety of all participants.

 Supervision & Risk Management Monitoring